Kirloskar Group: Achievements

 Kirloskar Brothers Ltd created the world's largest irrigation project, which was commissioned in March 2007, the Sardar Sarovar Dam project for the Gujarat Government.
 This was done for Sardar Sarovar Narmada Nigam, and on 14 March 2008, commissioned the world's second largest water supply system, with the world's highest head in Andhra Pradesh.
 Kirloskar Brothers is associated with India's nuclear program and has made canned motor pumps for pumping heavy water which are deployed at Indian Nuclear Power Plants.
 Kirloskar Brothers Limited is also a supplier of FM UL certified pumps along with its subsidiary SPP Pumps (UK).
 It was the first Indian company to get FM certification for its valves.
 Kirloskar Brothers has a presence in numerous countries including Egypt.

-Kirloskar Brothers Ltd is also one of the first pump companies to have an all women operated and managed manufacturing plant at Coimbatore, Tamil Nadu.
+Kirloskar Brothers Ltd is also one of the first pump companies to have an all women operated and managed manufacturing plant at Coimbatore, Tamil Nadu setup in 2010.
 The company was one of the country's top ten wealth creators in 2007.

 Kirloskar Brothers Ltd won the first "best of all" Rajiv Gandhi National Quality Award in 1992.